District Director of Instructional Services, English/Library/Reading

 Grades 10 (spring only),11; 2.5 credits; Half Year Non-required English Elective

+Crush the SAT!
 The primary goal of this semester course is to help students prepare for the SAT in math and language arts.
 Students will receive one marking period of mathematics instruction and one marking period of language arts instruction.
-In this course, students will learn how the SAT is scored, review and practice math and language arts concepts for each question type, learn test-taking strategies, and practice pacing by taking several timed practice tests.
+In this course, students will learn tips for each question type, practice with real test questions, and build speed with timed practice tests.